tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 not, or at least should not be, training centres.)
 However, I believe that teaching what I called _historically situated_ software engineering does give students something very valuable that they will not get through work experience.
-It provides a framework for critical thinking about software engineering and past examples to guide this thinking.
+It provides a framework for critical thinking about software engineering, and past examples to guide this thinking.

 The approach that I'm advocating is somewhat akin to Bruno Latour's position presented in the [We Have Never Been Modern][modern] book.
 To quote from the [summary on Wikipedia](https://en.wikipedia.org/wiki/We_Have_Never_Been_Modern):